Table of Contents

 Key Points

-• Cashing a check at an ATM requires a checking account, a debit card, and a PIN.
-Ensure these are ready before attempting the transaction.
+⢠Cashing a check at an ATM requires a checking account, a debit card, and a PIN.
+Ensure you have these on hand before attempting the transaction.

 Steps to Cash a Check at an ATM

-If you do use a bank that offers ATM check cashing, the first thing you’ll need in order to cash a check at an ATM is a checking account.
+If you do use a bank that offers ATM check cashing, the first thing you’ll need to cash a check at an ATM is a checking account.
 A checking account traditionally comes with an account number and a debit card.
-You will need both of these.
+You will also need both of these.

-Make sure you’ve activated your debit card, selected and memorized a PIN number, and know your account number.
-The debit card and PIN number are essential for performing the most basic of transactions, including making ATM deposits and withdrawals.
+Make sure you’ve activated your debit card, selected and memorized a personalized identification number (PIN), and that you know your account number.
+The debit card and PIN are essential for performing the most basic transactions, including making ATM deposits and withdrawals.

 Here are the steps to cashing a check at an ATM:

-However, do add your signature before your turn at the ATM itself to save time and as a courtesy to those waiting behind you.
+However, consider adding your signature before your turn at the ATM to save time and as a courtesy to those waiting behind you.

 • Fill out a deposit slip.
 Some banks may still require you to fill out a deposit slip to insert into the ATM along with your check.
-The deposit slips are typically available in the bank branch or the ATM area.
-Some banks may require you to put a check and the slip into a deposit envelope.
+These deposit slips are typically available in the bank branch or the ATM area.
+Some banks may require you to put the check and the slip into a deposit envelope.

 • Insert a compatible card.
-To begin the transaction, you’ll need a valid ATM card, debit card, or prepaid debit card issued from a bank or credit union.
+To begin the transaction, you’ll need a valid ATM card, debit card, or prepaid debit card issued by a bank or credit union.

 • Enter your PIN.
-After inserting your card, the ATM will prompt you to enter your personal PIN number.
+After inserting your card, the ATM will prompt you to enter your PIN.
 Do not share your PIN number with anyone.

 • Follow the prompts.
-Follow the ATM’s instructions that appear on the screen.
+Follow the instructions that appear on the ATM screen.
 This can involve selecting “Make a deposit” and “Get cash back” and entering a dollar amount.

 • Insert the check into the machine.
 The ATM will invite you to make your deposit.
 If no check envelope is used, it will scan your check and ask you to confirm the amount.

-If you are a customer who qualifies for same-day deposits, you may be able to withdraw funds right away, essentially “cashing your check” while avoiding additional transaction fees.
-In other situations, you may only have, say, $225 available to withdraw.
+If you’re a customer who qualifies for same-day deposits, you may be able to withdraw funds right away, essentially “cashing your check” while avoiding additional transaction fees.
+In other cases, you may only have $225 available to withdraw, for example.

-With some bank’s ATMs and account types, the funds may not be available until the second business day after the deposit.
-And if you are using an out-of-network ATM, you may be charged additional ATM transaction fees, and it can take up to 5 business days before you see the money in your account.
+With some bank ATMs and account types, the funds may not be available until the second business day after the deposit.
+And if you’re using an out-of-network ATM, you may be charged additional ATM transaction fees and have to wait up to five business days before you see the money in your account.

 Types of Checks That May Be Cashed at an ATM